hartuvofir/rabbit-task/examples/calculator/README.md

 ## How to run
 1. `cd examples/calculator`
 2. `npm install`
-3. Run the server using `gulp start-server`.
+3. Run the worker using `gulp start-worker`.
 4. Run the client using `gulp start-client`.
 Once the client is up, you can type in expressions, like "2 + 2".

 ## The Client